MicroEJ/docs/VEEPortingGuide/uiBRS.rst

         Copy and Swap (parallel)

-.. note:: This chapter uses the display connection *serial* to describe the flow but it is similar for the display connection *parallel* (*copy* instead of *send*).
+.. note:: This chapter uses the display connection *serial* to describe the flow but it is similar for the display connection *parallel* (*copy* instead of *transmit*).

-The two buffers have the same role alternatively: back buffer and sending buffer.
+The two buffers have the same role alternatively: back buffer and transmission buffer.
-On startup, the sending buffer is not used yet.
+On startup, the transmission buffer is not used yet.

-In this policy, the implementation of ``LLUI_DISPLAY_IMPL_flush()`` consists in swapping the back buffers and to send the content of the back buffer to the front buffer (SPI, DSI, etc.).
+In this policy, the implementation of ``LLUI_DISPLAY_IMPL_flush()`` consists in swapping the back buffers and to transmit the content of the back buffer to the front buffer (SPI, DSI, etc.).
-This subtlety allows to reuse the same back buffer after the end of the sending: this prevents to restore the past.
+This subtlety allows to reuse the same back buffer after the end of the transmission: this prevents to restore the past.

 1. Some drawings are performed in the back buffer.
 2. A ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.
 3. The strategy calls ``LLUI_DISPLAY_IMPL_flush()``.
-4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()`` that consists in starting the sending of the back buffer content to LCD device's buffer and to swap the both buffers (back and sending buffers).
+4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()`` that consists in starting the transmission of the back buffer content to LCD device's buffer and to swap the both buffers (back and transmission buffers).
-5. The new back buffer is immediately available (free), the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the new back buffer address (== previous sending buffer).
+5. The new back buffer is immediately available (free), the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the new back buffer address (== previous transmission buffer).
 6. The Graphics Engine is now unlocked.
 7. Before the very first drawing, this strategy copies the regions to restore from the previous back buffer to the new back buffer.
 8. Some drawings are performed in the back buffer.
 9. A second ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.
 10. The strategy calls ``LLUI_DISPLAY_IMPL_flush()``.
-11. The system is locked: the LCD driver has not finished yet to send the sending buffer data to the LCD device's buffer.
+11. The system is locked: the LCD driver has not finished yet to transmit the transmission buffer data to the LCD device's buffer.
-12. As soon as the sending is done, the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the new back buffer address (== previous sending buffer).
+12. As soon as the transmission is done, the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the new back buffer address (== previous transmission buffer).
 13. The application is sleeping (doesn't want to draw in the back buffer)

-   .. hint:: Optimization: As soon as the sending to the LCD device's buffer is done, the BSP should call again ``LLUI_DISPLAY_setDrawingBuffer()`` by giving the sending buffer (which is now free).
-If no drawing has started yet in the back buffer, the Graphics Engine will reuse this sending buffer as new back buffer instead of using the other one: the restoration becomes useless.
+   .. hint:: Optimization: As soon as the transmission to the LCD device's buffer is done, the BSP should call again ``LLUI_DISPLAY_setDrawingBuffer()`` by giving the transmission buffer (which is now free).
+If no drawing has started yet in the back buffer, the Graphics Engine will reuse this transmission buffer as new back buffer instead of using the other one: the restoration becomes useless.

-14. The BSP should notify again the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the sending buffer address: the Graphics Engine will reuse this buffer for the future drawings and the strategy will not need to restore anything.
+14. The BSP should notify again the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the transmission buffer address: the Graphics Engine will reuse this buffer for the future drawings and the strategy will not need to restore anything.

 .. _section_brs_default: